sftcd/openssl/esnistuff/README.md

 DON'T TRY ECH YET!!!
 The very much work-in-progress code is sooooo awful still...

-- 20210623: FIXME: seems like our ``make-example-ca.sh`` script barfs when openssl is built in debug more but works fine otherwise (or some such).
+- 20210624: Our ``make-example-ca.sh`` script was barfing when
+  openssl is built in debug mode but working fine otherwise.
-  (The fake CA key gen fails as do subsequent operations, perhaps some mismatch between the openssl.cnf files?)
-Added a work around for that for now, as it's probably not an ECH related issue.
+  Changing from "-newkey rsa:4096" to just "-newkey rsa" fixed that and is enough for us, as that's not en ECH thing.
+  (I removed a workaround for this from agiletest.sh too.)

 - 20210623: added [agiletest.sh](agiletest.sh) that has a pile of
   tests related to algorithm agility and other parameter handling.
 See